caramirezal/ensambleDeSequenciasFastq/README.md

 * genomes - contain the reference fna genome (*Giardia lamblia*).
 * indexes - having builded reference genome files to align sequences.
 * qreports - quality control reports files.
+* assemblyReport.R - script to analyze the length of contigs.
+Used to contruct the figure 2.
+* nextflow - tool for pipeline management (see dependencies).

 ## 0. Running this pipeline